skg-if/ext-tmpl/data-model/index.md

 ---

 # Extended data model
+{: .important }
+To prevent possible clashes with other extensions, each extension is assigned a unique prefix (e.g., the acronym you provided upon requesting an extension) that you need to prepend when defining new properties and relations for core entities.
+For this extension, the acronym is `tmpl`.

 This extension template extends the [SKG-IF Ontology](https://w3id.org/skg-if/ontology/) in two ways:
 - It introduces a *new entity Comment*, which captures a textual comment possibly relevant to a research product;
 - It introduces a *new property* for [Research products](../../interoperability-framework/docs/research-product) in order to point to the relative Comment(s).

 ## Expected outcomes
 In this modelling phase, two outcomes are expected